Book Reviews of Family Devotional Guides

-The Big Book of Questions and Answers
+The Big Book of Questions & Answers

 Questions build incrementally on one another and provide a primary-level understanding of the Christian faith.
-Ferguson covers the following subjects: God as our Creator, the Fall, God’s plan to save his people, who is Jesus, the Beatitudes, the Ten Commandments, the Bible, the Lord’s prayer, the Church, and Jesus’ second coming.
+Ferguson covers the following subjects: God as our Creator, the Fall, God’s plan to save his people, who is Jesus, the Beatitudes, the Ten Commandments, the Bible, the Lord’s Prayer, the Church, and Jesus’ second coming.

 Parents will find The Big Book of Questions & Answers rich in biblical truth and a helpful family guide to the Christian faith.
-Not only does the workbook contain substantive Christian doctrine; moreover, its success lies in the structuring of these basic doctrines into a simple format that children find inviting, with age-appropriate explanations and endearing pictures.
-In my daughter’s early elementary years, I remember walking past her room and seeing her deeply engrossed in this book.
+Not only does the workbook contain substantive Christian doctrine; moreover, its success lies in structuring these basic doctrines into a simple format that children find inviting, with age-appropriate explanations and endearing pictures.
+In my daughter’s early elementary years, I remember walking past her room and seeing her deeply engaged in this book.

 Training Hearts, Teaching Minds

 For families with tweens (10-12 years) and teenagers (13-18 years), Starr Meade’s Training Hearts, Teaching Minds is an outstanding family devotional based on the Westminster Shorter Catechism.
-Starr Meade, a mother of three grown children and six grandchildren, is the author of 10 books.
+Meade, a mother of three grown children and six grandchildren, is the author of ten books.
 In addition, she has worked as a Christian school teacher, instructing Bible and Latin classes.

 With six days of readings per catechism question, the work is designed to cover one question per week, with the ultimate goal of finishing the catechism in two years.
 Each reading is brief, taking into account short attention spans and the busy lives of modern families.
 While succinct, the readings are full of biblical truth and explanation.
 Meade writes in clear and concise language.
 Her years in the classroom teaching students and her experience in the home as mother and grandmother, are evident in the compelling examples she uses to illustrate and reinforce the biblical truths summarized in the catechism.